 Sour-Beets

 There are many recipes out there.
 Soured beets, or specifically kvass/fluid from the jar is used to make traditional Polish Borshch.
 But many Polish people drink it on its own.
-It is salty and garlicky and very slightly sweet, a bit sour.
+It is salty and garlicky and very slightly sweet and a bit sour.

 You will need: